acDante/seminotes/week1_2.md

 - paralelizable, fast (generate visually similar results to WLS filter with a small number of iteration)
 - general ?
     1. other tone curves can be easily integrated to our method
     2. can be easily extended to perform temporal filtering
 - can be applied to low light sequences with fewer camera noises

 #### Cons:
-  - # of neighbor frames is chosen empirically
+  - number of neighbor frames is chosen empirically
   - only support single detail layer (while multiple detail layers are needed at different contrast scales)
   - Susceptible to visual artifacts due to the errors and limits of the optical flow